ceylanomer/dotnetFiveMicroservices/README.md

 * Microservices Architecture

+* Repository Design Pattern

-* Querying MongoDB from .Net 5 (Catalog.API)
+* .Net 5 (Catalog.API) works with MongoDB

+* MongoDB is Running on Docker

+* .Net 5 (Basket.API) works with Redis

-* Running MongoDB on Docker
+* Redis is Running on Docker